 Hej!
 That’s what they say here in Denmark, although they pronounce it “Hi!”
 I’m Ania, a thirty something who seems to be a little bit of everything.
 By profession, I’m an HR Consultant.
-By hobby, I’m a blogger and an enthusiastic, but still very amateur, photographer.
+By hobby, I’m a writer and an enthusiastic, but still very amateur, photographer.
 By marital status, I’m a diplomat’s wife.
 And as a mom, I’ve got two little diplo-tots: Clara, age five and Stanley, age one.

 We don’t have any pets in our family due to allergies, and this is much to our daughter’s terrible dismay.
 So we make up for it with a menagerie of animal toys and figurines that we seem to have acquired from all over the globe that stand in for the puppy she really hopes will join us some day.

 My youngest is pretty easy going.
 He loves avocados and removing his socks and is always game for a laugh.
 He’s been a real joy for all of us, and I’m excited to watch his personality grow.
 He probably won’t remember much from Denmark, but life has been good for him here.